 Improve your driving record

-Practicing save driving habits and avoiding moving violations can help you qualify for lower Auto-Owners insurance rates long-term.
+Practicing safe driving habits and avoiding moving violations can help you qualify for lower Auto-Owners insurance rates long-term.
 You may also be able to attend traffic school in order to remove a violation or points from your record, depending on your state.

 Build and improve your credit